hackclub/hackclub/workshops/personal_website/README.md

 6. Go back to GitHub and your settings page, then click “SSH and GPG Key”

-7. Enter the title “C9”, paste the SSH Key into the “Key” box, and click “Add Key”.
+7. Click on "New SSH Key" and enter the title “C9”, paste the SSH Key into the “Key” box, and click “Add Key”.
-Create a new, empty repository for your project.From your repository’s home page, copy the SSH link.
+From your repository’s home page, copy the SSH link.
 By default GitHub shows the HTTPS link, you will need to toggle it to ssh first!It will look something like:
 "git@github.com:yourname/yourrepository.git".
 Open your C9 project window, and go to the terminal.Set your git config username: git config --global user.name "Your Name Here"